box/developer.box.com/content/guides/box-mcp/self-hosted/index.md

 Follow these instructions to start using Box MCP Sever with Cursor:

 1. Open the Cursor app.
-2. Click the cog icon located in the right-top corner to open settings.
+2. Click the cog icon to open settings.
 3. Select `MCP` within the Cursor Settings tab.
 4. Click the `Add new global MCP server` button.
 This opens the `mcp.json` file.
 5. Update the values with your local setup and paste the following JSON: